 After the price drops below the consolidation at the number 2 point, it most likely will pop up in a retracement (the market likes to let off steam after breaking a significant barrier like the number 2 point – traders taking profits.)
 That retracement will give you your opportunity for your third position.
 Watch for the price to pop and then drop just below the low of the highest candle in the retracement.
 That’s your short entry.

 Place your stop above the retracement for a nice tight risk and target the same place as the second position, the consolidation from which the initial uptrend came.
 This is likely to be the most profitable position of all three of them with a small stop loss.

 And there you have it.
 Remember that everything I said about a 123 high applies in reverse to a 123 low.
 I always thought it was confusing when writers tried to address the opposite direction trades right in amongst the other trades so I tried not to do that.

 Remember that not all 123 reversals will look perfect.
-In fact most of them won’t be perfect.
+In fact, most of them won’t be perfect.
 Not all 123 reversals will give you an opportunity for all three positions either.
 That’s OK.
-You can just trade the second position if there’s just not enough reward to risk on the fist position.
-You’ll get used to finding them and they’ll just jump of the screen after a while.
+You can just trade the second position if there’s just not enough reward to risk on the first position.
+You’ll get used to finding them and they’ll just jump off the screen after a while.

 Be sure to stick to the rules and don’t take profit too early or you will kill the profitability of this strategy.
 And remember not to freak out if the trade goes against you and/or stops out.
 That’s part of the job.
 You will take losses with this forex reversal pattern strategy so be prepared for that.
 And please leave comments and questions below.

 Also, please give this strategy a 5 star if you enjoyed it!